songlarknet/pipit/readme.md

 * transition systems, which are used for reasoning about programs (`Pipit.System` and submodules); and
 * executable systems, which are used for compiling to C code (`Pipit.System.Exec` and submodules).

-Programs written in the core language are translated to a transition system for verification; this translation is verified (it preserves semantics).
+Programs written in the core language are translated to a transition system for verification; this translation is verified (it is an abstraction).
-The translation to executable systems preserves types, but is not yet verified to preserve semantics.
+The translation to executable systems is verified (it is an equivalence).
 The details of the formalisation and proofs are available in the [implementation notes](src/readme.md).

 There are examples available in the `example` subdirectory ([readme](example/readme.md)).